 To achieve the investment objectives of the Pool, both the staff and external investment managers may be employed to invest the assets.
-External managers will be considered for those assignments where they will complement the efforts of the staff and contribute additional expertise, and when the additional expense of external management is justified.
+External managers are considered for those assignments where they complement the efforts of the staff and contribute additional expertise, and the additional expense of external management is justified.
 Both separate accounts and commingled investment vehicles may be considered.
-Where appropriate, the Treasurer, with the assistance of the Investment Advisory Committee and, if needed, a consultant, will select qualified money managers to manage Pool assets.
+Where appropriate, the Treasurer, with the assistance of the Investment Advisory Committee selects qualified money managers to manage Pool assets.
 External managers must meet the following minimum criteria:

 - 1. Be a bank, insurance company, independent investment counselor, or investment adviser as defined by the Registered Investment Advisers Act of 1940. - 2.
-Clearly articulate the investment strategy that will be followed, provide historical performance associated with the strategy, and document that the strategy is consistent with the IPS guidelines. - 3.
-Provide historical quarterly performance numbers calculated on a time-weighted basis, based on a composite of all fully discretionary accounts of similar investment style, and reported net and gross of fees. - 4.
+Clearly articulate the investment strategy that will be followed, provide quarterly performance associated with the strategy, and document that the strategy is consistent with the IPS guidelines. - 3.
+Provide quarterly performance numbers calculated on a time-weighted basis, based on a composite of all fully discretionary accounts of similar investment style, and reported net and gross of fees. - 4.
 Provide detailed information on the history of the firm, key personnel, key clients, fee schedule, and support personnel. - 5.
 Selected firms shall have no outstanding legal judgments or past judgments which may reflect negatively upon the firm's ability to perform. - 6.
 Demonstrate the absence of conflict of interest. - 7.
 Offer a competitive fee structure. - 8.
-Managers will be evaluated for their Environmental, Social, Governance (ESG) policies, practices and engagement on a regular basis.
+Managers are also evaluated for their Environmental, Social, Governance (ESG) policies, practices and engagement on a regular basis.